High-Level Synthesis with the Vitis Unified IDE

 Day 1Day 2Day 3

-Overview of high-level synthesis (HLS), the Vitis HLS tool flow, and the verification advantage. {Lecture}
+Provides an overview of high-level synthesis (HLS), the Vitis Unified IDE for HLS flow, and the verification advantage. {Lecture}

 Describes the structuring of a design at a high level using an abstract parallel programming model. {Lecture}

-Explores different optimization techniques that can improve the design performance. {Lecture}
+Explores different optimization techniques that can improve design performance. {Lecture}

 Introduces the methodology guidelines covered in this course and the HLS Design Methodology steps. {Lecture}

-Explains interfaces such as the block-level and port-level protocols abstracted by the Vitis HLS tool from the C design. {Lecture}
+Explains interfaces such as the block-level and port-level protocols abstracted by Vitis HLS from a C design. {Lecture}

-Explains the different types of block-level protocols abstracted by the Vitis HLS tool. {Lecture, Lab}
+Explains the different types of block-level protocols abstracted by Vitis HLS. {Lecture, Lab}

-Describes the port-level interface protocols abstracted by the Vitis HLS tool from the C design. {Lecture, Demo, Lab}
+Describes the port-level interface protocols abstracted by Vitis HLS from a C design. {Lecture, Labs}

-Explains the different AXI interfaces (such as AXI4-Master, AXI4-Lite (Slave), and AXI4-Stream) supported by the Vitis HLS tool. {Lecture, Demo}
+Explains the different AXI interfaces (such as AXI4-Master, AXI4-Lite (Slave), and AXI4-Stream) supported by Vitis HLS. {Lecture}

 Describes the PIPELINE directive for improving the throughput of a design. {Lecture, Lab}